10 Best Adventures of 1921

 February 16, 2016

-Ninety-five years ago, the following 10 adventures — plucked from my Best Teens Adventure list — were first serialized or published in book form.
+Ninety-five years ago, the following 10 adventures — selected from my Best Nineteen-Teens Adventure list — were first serialized or published in book form.
 They’re my favorite adventures published that year.

 In no particular order…